bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Styling the Anchor Tags." />
 </p>

-And again I&apos;ve got the angle brackets to very specifically get the elements I specifically want.
-And this is a longer rule so I&apos;m going to paste it in but you&apos;re going to have to type it so, I&apos;m going to come over here and I&apos;ll add it here and again you&apos;re going to have to type it.
-But first thing I want the anchor tags to display block elements not in line elements.
+<p>And again I&apos;ve got the angle brackets to very specifically get the
+elements I specifically want.
+And this is a longer rule so I&apos;m going to paste it in but you&apos;re going to have to type it so, I&apos;m going to come over here and I&apos;ll add it here and again you&apos;re going to have to type it.</p>

+<p>But first thing I want the anchor tags to display block elements not
+in line elements.
 Remember anchor tags by default in line elements and I want them to displace block and what that does is it makes the entire area of the tab clickable not just the text.
-Plus it makes padding and margin a little bit easier to work with unblock elements because they don&apos;t all affect in line elements quite the same way.
+Plus it makes padding and margin a little bit easier to work with unblock elements because they don&apos;t all affect in line elements quite the same way.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 215. styling settings tabs (127) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">